CASA NUEVA -

-This model office building on a campus of 1,800 employees exemplifies poetic space, innovative design and green building practices.
+This model office building on a campus for 1,800 employees exemplifies poetic space, innovative design, and green building practices.

 A 330-foot trellis of simple, memorable, and dramatic shade fabric and flowering Wisteria presents a green identity and shields the south and west sides of the building from seasonal heat gain.
 Tactile and sustainable materials, energy efficiency, and amenities such as outdoor workstations, functional artwork, and native landscape, culminate in a beautiful courtyard providing spaces to work, collaborate, and recreate.